- Home

 Why should we be concerned?

 Vaping is increasing in Australia, particularly among young people.
-More than 1 in 3 16–24-year-olds have used e-cigarettes and alarmingly, daily and regular use of e-cigarettes among young people in this age group has more than doubled in recent years from 4.5% to 11% in 2020/21.
-In NSW, vaping is the highest among young people aged 16-24 years, for use at least once (32.7%) and current (daily or occasional) use (11.1%).
+Among people aged 15 to 24 in Australia in 2022-2023, 13.3% were current vapers , a six-fold increase from 2.3% in 2019.
+In NSW, vaping is the highest among young people aged 16-24 years, with use at least once at 19% and current (daily or occasional) use at 8.5%.

 Cancer Council NSW’s Generation Vape study found one third of NSW teenagers surveyed had vaped.
-Of them, four out of five described getting hold of vapes illegally as “easy”, through multiple channels, including through friends, retail stores, online stores, and via social media.
+Of them, 90% described accessing vapes illegally as “easy”, through multiple channels, including through friends, retail stores, online stores, and via social media.
+The primary reason for using vapes for teenagers is the ‘flavours and taste’.

 E-cigarettes are addicting a new generation of young people to nicotine and increase the risk of smoking uptake – the biggest preventable cause of cancer.
-Many vapes contain nicotine, even those not labelled as containing nicotine have been found to contain it.
 In addition to nicotine, young people using vapes can be inhaling over 100 toxins and chemicals that are also found in weed killer, nail polish, bug spray and cleaning products.

 Are e-cigarettes legal in NSW?